ericcombiolab/SILO/README.md

   --negative_thres: the threshold of window common scores for negative count and negative ratio.
 The default value is -0.3.

 required arguments
-  --train_common: the path and filename (prefix) of common variants of the training set (i.e. population set).
+  --train_common: the path and filename (prefix) of common variants of the training set (i.e. reference population).
   --train_rare: the path and filename (prefix) of rare variants of the training set.
   --test_common: the path and filename (prefix) of common variants of the test set.
   --test_rare: the path and filename (prefix) of rare variants of the test set.